-The studios provided the core of the comics published in the Belgian magazine Bravo! until 1950.
-Tenas and Rali drew several series together in varying styles, including 'Cyprien Bravo', 'Phill Blue-Eyes', 'Capitaine Hardell' and 'Ivanhoé'.
-They additionally made 'Le Triangle de Feu' for Spirou magazine in 1952.
+The studios provided the core of the comics published in the Belgian magazine Bravo! until 1950, replacing the original team Laudy-Jacobs-Vandersteen.
+Tenas and Rali drew several series together in varying styles, including 'Cyprien Bravo', 'Phill Blue-Eyes', 'Capitaine Hardell', 'Ivanhoé' and, most nobably, 'Morgana' (1944-1946).
+Tenas and Rali, accompanied by Duchateau, additionally made 'Le Triangle de Feu' for Spirou magazine in 1952.

 From 1950, Tenas and his team weres involved in the launch of the Belgian Mickey Magazine, and later became part of the original team of Le Journal de Mickey in France.
 Tenas was the first artist to draw Disney characters for an original French publication when he illustrated the cover of the magazine's first issue.
 Besides covers, Tenas also drew a couple of comic stories, including the first installments of the historical series 'Mickey à travers des siècles' by Pierre Fallot, that was subsequently drawn for many years by Pierre Nicolas.

 He also made numerous illustrations for the magazine, including Disney-based material, as well as the series 'Onkr' with scripts by Jean Malac and Yvan Delporte (1961-1972).
 He made covers and the title comic of the Dutch comics magazine Pep by De Geïllustreerde Pers, the latter with André-Paul Duchateau, through the Opera Mundi agency between 1962 and 1964.
 Tenas additionally worked for Heroic Albums and Story, sometimes using the pan name Tony Nero.